 [BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

-please move this to FAQ if you found this useful!
+please move this to FAQ unless you want this to be at the bottom of every search engine

 for other games (using vJoy / vXbox / ViGEmBus + feeder + remapping XYZ axis), -